 If you see the sign mentioned below it means you have been hacked.

-- In Google search results your site labeled with text like your site is hacked.
+- In Google search results your site is labeled with text like your site is hacked.

 - Almost every web browser alerts your website visitors with a red screen.

 - Google search console which almost every webmaster is using alert you that there is malware on your website